Yesterday17/u2-md2bbcode/README.md

-# mcbbs-markdown2bbcode-converter
+# U2-MD2BBCode

-The frontend of what converts Github Flavored Markdown to MCBBS Flavored BBCode
+The frontend of what converts Github Flavored Markdown to U2 Flavored BBCode